RealChiefChen/To-do/README.md

 With the help of half of stackoverflow I would like to present To-do!
 This is a program will remind you of your work.
 You can't lie to me, you were putting off.
 NOW WITH GUI!!!

-PLEASE NOTE!
-THIS PROGRAM IS NOT DONE AND IS STILL BEING WORKED ON.
 Feel free to give feedback!

-make sure to run "./install_dependencies.sh" you will how ever need to install espeak-ng yourself.
+make sure to run "./installer.sh" you will however need to install espeak-ng yourself.
 There is a link in the file

 If pip is not installed.
 Your on your own I ain't holding your hand through that